 Commentaries on Shakespeare’s Genres: History

-What are history plays, in the Shakespearean context?
-Well, they’re just plays grounded in some version of English history but whose prime directive, so to speak, is to entertain, which justifies quite a lot of changing and rearranging of events and recastings of character for dramatic purposes.
+What are history plays in the Shakespearean context?
+Well, they’re just plays grounded in some version of English history but whose prime directive is to entertain, which justifies quite a lot of changing and rearranging of events and recastings of character for dramatic purposes.

 Why wouldn’t, say, Macbeth be classified this way?
-Probably because it focuses pretty narrowly on the tragic career and thoughts of the title character.
-It really isn’t about “Scottish history” in any deep sense, is it?
-Macbeth fits into the tragic genre so well that we would feel silly calling it anything but a tragedy.
-In a true history play with all its events and pageantry, there really wouldn’t be mental or emotional “room” for a character like Macbeth, with his second-guessings and deep ruminations.
+Probably because it isn’t about “Scottish history” in any deep sense.
+Macbeth fits into the tragic genre so well that we would feel strange calling it anything but a tragedy.
+In a true history play with all its events and pageantry, there just wouldn’t be mental or emotional “room” for a character like Macbeth, with his second-guessings, deep inwardness, and so forth.

 Shakespeare didn’t invent the dramatic genre we call “history plays.”
 It was a phenomenon of the 1580s-90s.
 Christopher Marlowe’s Edward II is one fine example, and others are The True Tragedy of Richard III, The Troublesome Reign of King John, and The Famous Victories of Henry V. These latter three plays were performed by the Queen’s Men acting company (1583-1591).

-Still, there wasn’t a long theatrical tradition to draw from when it came to history plays.
+Still, there wasn’t a long tradition to draw from.
 A growing sentiment of nationalism in Early Modern England led to the flourishing of this genre—the English apparently wanted to see their history reflected back to them, and Shakespeare was happy to oblige.
-While Shakespeare didn’t invent the history play, English history retains its fascination for us moderns in large part because certain lucky kings and queens had a great dramatist to help them strut their stuff.
+[1] While Shakespeare didn’t invent the history play, English history retains its fascination for us moderns in large part because certain lucky kings and queens had a great dramatist to help them strut their stuff.

-As Scott MacMillin and Sally-Beth Maclean point out in The Queens Men and Their Plays, nobody has thus far heard a whisper about the next Queen’s Men Drama Festival.
-But Shakespeare?
+As Scott MacMillin and Sally-Beth Maclean point out in their 2006 Cambridge UP book The Queens Men and Their Plays, [2] nobody has thus far heard a whisper about the next Queen’s Men Drama Festival.
+But Shakespeare’s efforts?
 That’s another and more memorable story.
 As Cassius asks his fellow conspirators in Julius Caesar, “How many ages hence / Shall this our lofty scene be acted over / In states unborn and accents yet unknown!”
+[3]

 Consider a modern example: while JFK was a complex, intelligent man whose presidency was already consequential by November 1963, does anybody think he would exercise the continuing fascination that he does without the Arthurian “Camelot” legend woven around him by his family, his advisors, and above all by his wife Jackie?
 She is the one who made her husband’s funeral an unforgettable symbolic event—something for the ages.
 Even a lifetime on, there is something of the doomed hero-king about him in our collective cultural memory.
 [4]

 Are Shakespeare’s history plays history in the sense of “true, objective narration”?
-Well, as I suggested earlier, no. While they have a factual basis and render the grand sweep of English history faithfully enough, the playwright does a great deal of rearranging and telescoping of events, and the sources from which he drew (Holinshed’s Chronicles chief among them) were not objective in the first place—to some extent, they read like what Winston Churchill called history as it ought to have been, not as it happened down to the last detail.
-This need not imply that Shakespeare whitewashed English history, but he certainly adapted it to his dramatic purposes.
+Well, as I suggested earlier, no. While they have a factual basis and render the grand sweep of English history faithfully enough, the playwright does a great deal of rearranging and telescoping of events, and the sources from which he drew (Raphael Holinshed’s Chronicles chief among them) were not objective in the first place.
+[7] To some extent, they read like what Winston Churchill called history as it ought to have been, not as it happened down to the last detail.
+[8] Shakespeare didn’t whitewash English history, but he did adapt it to his dramatic purposes.

-For example, there’s no proof that Richard III really ordered those famous lads in the Tower killed, but it’s logical to assume that either he or his high-ranking follower Buckingham were responsible since both had motive to want Edward IV’s heirs out of the way.
-Shakespeare’s play, in accordance with the Tudor bias against the Yorkist Richard III, casts this conviction as a moral imperative, an “ought,” and so the wicked king chortles that the Princes “sleep in Abraham’s bosom.”
+For example, there’s no proof that Richard III really ordered those famous lads in the Tower killed, but it’s logical to assume that either he or his high-ranking follower Buckingham were responsible since both had means and motive to want Edward IV’s heirs out of the way.
+Shakespeare’s play, in accordance with the Tudor bias against the Yorkist Richard III, casts this conviction as a moral imperative, an “ought,” so the wicked king ends up chortling that the Princes “sleep in Abraham’s bosom.”
+[9]

-To be fair, though, modern historians would point out that they, too, are weavers of plots that inevitably follow the ways of fictional narratives.
-See, for example, Hayden White’s groundbreaking book Metahistory.
-There is no simple, unified truth when we are dealing with complicated, murky events, even if historians are bound to achieve as much accuracy as they can.
+To be fair, though, modern historians would point out that they, too, are weavers of plots that follow the ways of fictional narratives.
+See, for example, Hayden White’s groundbreaking 1973 Johns Hopkins University book Metahistory.
+[12] There is no simple, unified truth when we are dealing with complicated, murky events.

 The environment in medieval courtly systems was treacherous even before the time of royal absolutism and the centralized court.
-There was great danger in personal, intimate proximity to power.
-A person so highly placed was always close not only to power but also to chaos—a perennial potential with powerful people dancing, so to speak, in an incredibly small circle illuminated by the brightest torchlight.
-Intense aristocratic competition was a daily reality, even though we should remember that the great aristocrats were privilegedin ways that the common folk—who suffered from a great deal of want and injustice—could scarcely imagine.
+[13] There was great danger in personal, intimate proximity to power.
+A person so highly placed was always close not only to power but also to chaos—he or she was dancing in an incredibly small circle illuminated by the brightest torchlight.
+Intense aristocratic competition was a daily reality, even though the great aristocrats were privilegedin ways that the common folk—who suffered from a great deal of want and injustice—could scarcely imagine.

-So we should keep in mind that fierce human energies were always roiling barely under the sometimes graceful surface presented by the royal families and the great lords nearest them.
-This comes of building a system grounded in bloodlines, or as we would say, “genes.”
-The justification is that such an emphasis lends stability to the primal chaos that might otherwise hold sway in human societies.
+So we should keep in mind that fierce human energies were always roiling barely under the graceful surface presented by the royal families and the great lords nearest them.
+This comes from building a system grounded in bloodlines, or as we would say, “genes.”
+The justification would be, perhaps, that such an emphasis lends stability to the primal chaos that might otherwise hold sway in human societies.
 But we could also say that it brings into play a special chaos all its own.

 Perhaps the worst problem that arises from the infighting of royal elitists is their tendency, in unleashing the worst in themselves in their struggle against one another, to precipitate a society-wide race to the bottom in terms of the lowest, most “raw” dimension of human nature.
-They may drive the entire society in which they live to be as cruel, unreasoning, greedy, and chaotic as it can be.
-And who really wants to live in that kind of society?
+They may drive the entire society they govern to be as cruel, unreasoning, greedy, and chaotic as they themselves are.
+Who wants to live in that kind of society?
 Shakespeare sometimes forces his audiences to behold the worst in humanity, but he doesn’t seem pleased to make us dwell there for long—it isn’t healthy, and honestly, we already have a pretty good sense of what’s there.

 The people’s relation to their government—an enduring issue in political philosophy